razvanbalosin/razvanbalosin.github.io/_posts/2015-08-02-angularjs-smart-table-select-all-rows-directive.md

 <iframe width="100%" height="550" src="http://embed.plnkr.co/iIVlfFZpmXrRvc7rLkFf" frameborder="0" allowfullscren="allowfullscren"></iframe>

 And that’s it!
-If you think the above can be improved, let me know in the comments below.
-Hope this was helpful.
+If you have any questions, let me know in the comments below.